 The short answer is no, you probably shouldn’t vape Kratom.
 If you’re looking to try it in more widely-accepted consumption methods, check out Super Speciosa:

 Can You Vape Herbal Products?

 Vaping is heating a substance and inhaling the vapor that process creates using an electronic cigarette or an herbal vaporizer.
-Unlike traditional smoking, which relies on rolling plant matter in paper and burning it so the smoke can be inhaled, a vaporizer heats the plant matter at lower temperature so it doesn’t burn.
+Unlike traditional smoking, which relies on rolling plant matter in paper and burning it so the smoke can be inhaled, a vaporizer heats the plant matter at a lower temperature so it doesn’t burn.
 As a result, it produces vapor rather than smoke.

-Some vaporizers use liquids or oils, others favor waxier substances, and still others can vaporize dry herbs.
+Some vaporizers use liquids or oils, others favor waxier substances, and still, others can vaporize dry herbs.
 The liquids typically contain propylene or glycerin to assist in vaporization; although, the “active” ingredient is usually something like tobacco or cannabis.

 Vape pens and other vaporizers are well-understood as less harmful alternatives to combustible cigarettes with fewer side effects, but they too have their risks.
-This is particularly true for a substance such as kratom, which is not well-regulated and poorly researched.
+This is particularly true for a substance such as a kratom, which is not well-regulated and poorly researched.

 In any event, to vape anything you need a device that can manage the substance and heat it to the right temperature—something hot enough to activate the substance and its compounds but not so hot that it burns or destroys it.
 The care required for this process is part of the issue with vaping kratom.